cloudevents/spec/discovery/primer.md

   allow for the consumer to subscribe only to those producers since those are the only events that the consumer is interested in, or can support.

-- Consumer wants to know which event delivery mechansims a producer can support.
+- Consumer wants to know which event delivery mechanisms a producer can support.
   This will allow them to pick a transport that best suits their needs.
 For example, a push vs pull delivery model.